ravendb/docs/Documentation/5.3/Raven.Documentation.Pages/document-extensions/revisions/revert-revisions.markdown

 {NOTE: }

-* **Revert Revisions** is a Studio operation that allows you to return the database to its state at a specified point in time.
+* Use **Revert Revisions** to revert your database to its state at a specified point in time (or as close to that state as we can get).
-  To achieve this:
-   * Document revisions at the specified point in time are retrieved and saved, creating a new revision and effectively replacing the live document version.
-     If a revision that matches the specified point in time is not found for a document, its latest revision preceding that time is used.
-   * Documents that did not exist at the specified point in time are deleted.

-     {WARNING: Enable Revisions before executing Revert Revisions.}
-     If you want the operation to be revertible, you must enable Revisions for collections in which documents may be reverted or deleted.
-     If revisions were created for all documents, you'll be able to revert the whole operation simply by repeating it and specifying a point in time just before you executed the operation.
-     If revisions were **not** created for documents, their revertion or deletion will be final.
-     {WARNING/}

-* Being able to bring the database back to any of its historic states can, for example, ease database auditing, help understand changes made in documents in their historical context, and instantly restore the database to one of its past states without searching and restoring a stored backup.
+* Being able to bring the database back to any of its historical states can, for example, ease database auditing, help understand changes made in documents in their historical context, and instantly restore the database to one of its past states without searching and restoring a stored backup.

-* The accuracy in which the database can be reverted to one of its historic states depends upon the frequency in which documents have been revisioned.
+* The accuracy in which the database can be reverted to a historical point in time depends upon the frequency in which revisions were created for documents.

 * In this page:
    * [Revert Revisions](../../document-extensions/revisions/revert-revisions#revert-revisions)